Entertainment Design

 Builds on concepts and skills of Entertainment Design II.
 Advanced application of theory and practice of Entertainment Design with a focus on the time-based and spatial aspects of entertainment, alongside the technical requirements developed through the specific areas of emphasis.
 Continued practice in incorporating theme, concept, and story into design elements.
 Continued skill-building in drawing, CAD drawing, problem-solving and ideation sketching, concept communication, digital drawing, and modelmaking.

-EDES 302: Entertainment Design IV
+EDES 401: Entertainment Design Capstone

 Credits 3